themagnifico/cocopi-docs/copi-api.md

 The copi API
 ===

-The `copi` class bundles much of Copilot's functionality.
+The `copi` class bundles much of COCOPi's functionality.

 ## TODO